laurent-martin/aspera-api-examples/README.md

 > [!NOTE]
 > Yes, you can also drag and drop, and click, and copy/paste, and edit the file with Notepad, etc...

-2. Prepare the SDK folder
+1. Prepare the SDK folder

     ```dos
     md tmp
     ```

-3. Download the Aspera Transfer Daemon SDK ([here](https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/downloads/downloads.json)) and extract its contents to the folder identified by `sdk_dir` in `config/paths.yaml` : `<main folder>/tmp/transfer_sdk`
+2. Download the [Aspera Transfer Daemon SDK](https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/downloads/downloads.json) and extract its contents to the folder identified by `sdk_dir` in `config/paths.yaml` : `<main folder>/tmp/transfer_sdk`

 > [!NOTE]
 > Make sure that files identified in `config/paths.yaml` are in the extracted folder as expected.
 For example, the following file must exist: `<main folder>/tmp/transfer_sdk/sbin/transferd`

-4. Run the samples: see [Running sample programs](#running-sample-programs)
+1. Run the samples: see [Running sample programs](#running-sample-programs)

 ## Running sample programs